dotnet/android/README.md

 <img src="Documentation/images/banner.png" alt="Xamarin.Android banner" height="145" >

-Xamarin.Android
+Android for .NET
 ===============

-Xamarin.Android provides open-source bindings of the Android SDK for use with .NET managed languages such as C#.
+`Android for .NET` provides open-source bindings of the Android SDK and tooling for use with .NET managed languages such as C#.
+This repository is also home to the legacy `Xamarin.Android` product.

 # Build Status